beebeean09/search-that-gif/README.md

 # Search That Gif

 A place where users can search for gifs according to their input.
-It uses React, Redux, and GiphySearch API to search for gifs according to the search term given.
+It uses React, Redux, and Giphy API to fetch gifs according to the search term provided.

 ![image of gif search](assets/images/search-gif.gif)